Madeleine Lebeau: After Casablanca

 Following Casablanca, Lebeau appeared in two further American films.
 The first was a large role in the war drama Paris After Dark (1943), with her former husband.
 The following year, Lebeau had a smaller role in Music for Millions.
+Courtesy of MGM, Lebeau helped entertain the troops at Camp Roberts, California in 1943, starring in The Desert Song.
 She appeared on Broadway in the play The French Touch in a production directed by René Clair.
 After the end of World War II, Lebeau returned to France and continued her acting career.
 She appeared in Les Chouans (The Royalists, 1947) and worked in Great Britain, appearing in a film with Jean Simmons, Cage of Gold (1950).

 Later years

 She would appear in 20 more films, mainly French, including La Parisienne (1957), with Brigitte Bardot as the star, as well as in Federico Fellini's 8½ (1963).
 Lebeau's last two films were Spanish productions in 1965.

 In 1988, she married her third husband, Italian screenwriter Tullio Pinelli who had contributed to the script of 8½.